d3sformal/debug-infra-gentests/report/REPORT.md

 ## 1. Introduction

 Debugging complex software systems can be a time-consuming challenge, particularly when the root cause of an error must be identified.
-Research at Charles University, led by prof. Pavel Parizek[^parizek], has addressed this challenge within the Java/JVM ecosystem.

-The initiative proposes a methodology that combines dynamic runtime analysis/recording of programs, generation of, and execution of unit tests.
-The methodology aims to help discover root causes of errors by user-targeted testing of application components via e.g., inspecting the differences between passing and failing tests in terms of method call arguments and input program states.
+Prof. Pavel Parizek[^parizek] has started an initiative focused on debugging large software systems with long-running computations, and proposed a methodology that combines dynamic runtime analysis/recording of programs, generation of unit tests, and execution of unit tests.
+The methodology aims to help discover root causes of errors by user-targeted testing of application components via, e.g., inspecting the differences between passing and failing tests in terms of method call arguments and input program states.

-The goal of this project is to expand the language/runtime support and provide a significant part of the necessary infrastructure for C/C++ applications.
+With other members of the project team, they started working on a prototype infrastructure for the Java/JVM ecosystem.
+The goal of this project is to expand the language/runtime support and provide the majority of the necessary infrastructure for C/C++ applications.
 This includes plugins, tools, and orchestration that allow recording of relevant program state, generation of tests, and their execution.